Gastro-Esophageal Reflux (GERD) & Laryngopharyngeal Reflux (LPR)

 Reflux: a condition that causes material from your stomach (e.g., acidic and non-acidic stomach contents, food, and/or liquid) to abnormally return back up into your esophagus and possibly come as high up as your throat, voice box, airway, mouth and even your nose and sinuses.

-Sometimes this happens right after a meal, but other times it could happen well after a meal when you lie down and overnight during sleep.
+Sometimes this happens right after a meal, but other times it could happen well after a meal, when you lie down, and/or overnight during sleep.

 The stomach contents can irritate the lining of the esophagus, the throat (pharynx), the voice box (larynx), and even higher up.
-You may get a bitter taste into the mouth or even have sinus issues.
+You may get a bitter taste into the mouth, have sinus issues, worsening asthma symptoms or other breathing problems.
 If the material comes up out of the esophagus into the lower part of the throat/pharynx, then it could fall into your airway.
 The refluxed material may cause irritation and inflammation of both your vocal cords and your lungs.
 This can cause an aspiration pneumonitis (inflammation of your lungs), and it can make your lungs more susceptible to getting pneumonia.

 However, not all reflux is the same.
 Everyone is different.